Modern Italy

 He consulted the 7th and 6th century B.C. mul-apin collection of Babylonian documents in the British Museum.
 It appears that the users of the 3,600- year-old clock made similar calculations.
 The disc was used to determine when a 13th month should be added to the lunar year, which has shorter months than the solar year.
 Herr Maller said: "Probably only a very small group of people understood the clock."

-But the knowledge was somehow lost, and scientists say that the clock would have been used for only about 300 years.
-Herr Maller said: "In the end, the disc became a cult object."
+clock would have been used for only about 300 years.
+Herr Maller said:

 The 32-centimeter disc and weighs approximately 2 kilograms is decorated with gold leaf symbols that clearly represent a crescent moon, a circle that was probably the full moon and starts.
 A cluster of seven dots has been interpreted as the Pleiades constellation as it appeared 3,600 years ago, scattered other stars and three arcs, all picked out in gold leaf from a background rendered violet-blue -- apparently by applying rotten eggs.
 The formations on the disc are clearly based on previous astrological observations and that astronomical knowledge was tied to a mythological-cosmological worldview right from the beginning.

-Although an earlier impression of the cosmos dating from 2400 B.C has been found in Egypt, The painting was found in the burial chamber in the pyramid of the Egyptian pharaoh Unas, which is decorated with stars.
+has been found in Egypt, The painting was found in the burial chamber

 The Tumulus culture dominated Central Europe during the Middle Bronze Age (ca. 1600 B.C. to 1200 B.C.).
 It was the descendant of the Unetice culture.
 Its heartland the area previously occupied by the Unetice culture besides Bavaria and Württemberg.
 It was succeeded by the Late Bronze Age Urnfield culture.
 As the name implies, the Tumulus culture is distinguished by the practice of burying the dead beneath burial mounds (tumuli).